cmgsalazar/us-elex-official-results/README.md

 ## Visualization

-Maps were processed through a mix of Datawrapper, QGIS, Mapbox, and Adobe Illustrator and Photoshop.
+Maps were processed through a mix of Datawrapper, QGIS, Mapbox, Adobe Illustrator, and Adobe Photoshop.

 ### More about the process...